nightswatch2013/pythonAutomation/README.md

 # pythonAutomation

-This repo contains some python automation scripts for aws
+This repo contains some python automation scripts for aws.